AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/cli-branches.md

    magento-cloud project:get <project-ID>
    ```

-   When prompted provide a directory name.
+   When prompted, provide a directory name.

 1. Change to the `magento2` directory.